Scrivito/scrivito_seo_headline_extender/README.md

 Add this line to your application's `Gemfile`:

-    gem 'scrivito_seo_headline'
+    gem 'seo_headline_extender'

 You can add this line to your application Stylesheet manifest for default Styles:

-    *= require scrivito_seo_headline/application
+    *= require seo_headline_extender/application

 Or if you require diffrent font sizes than you can use your own styles.
-Copy styles from [this file](https://github.com/gertimon/scrivito_seo_headline/blob/master/app/assets/stylesheets/scrivito_seo_headline/application.css) and change lines for your App.
+Copy styles from [this file](https://github.com/gertimon/scrivito_seo_headline_extender/blob/master/app/assets/stylesheets/scrivito_seo_headline_extender/application.css) and change lines for your App.

 You also need to delete or update the view and the model of headlinewidget if you used kickstarter.